Emergency Youth Shelter

 Referrals are accepted from parents/guardians, law enforcement officials, social workers, and other human service professionals.
 Contact the Foundation 2 Youth Shelter at 319-366-8797.

 Currently, this 17-bed facility is the only one available in Linn County.
 We offer temporary shelter and support services to both system youth and youth who are not in the judicial system—a safe alternative to the dangers of living on the streets.
+The shelter includes sleeping rooms, full kitchen, recreation and TV space, outdoor spaces, music room, and more.
+We strive to make the atmosphere feel welcoming and home-like.

 Our Goals